 A metaphor is a figure of speech that, for rhetorical effect, directly refers to one thing by mentioning another.

-Put simply, when you try to relate an unfamiliar thing with something that is familiar, you use a metaphor.
+Put simply, when you try to relate an unfamiliar thing with something familiar, you use a metaphor.

 How does this help you learn faster?